 DPI stands for dots per inch - the number of pixels present in each inch of a photo file.
-The higher the DPI, the clearer the printed image, the lower the DPI, the more pixelated and blurry the image will print at larger sizes.
+The higher the DPI, the clearer the printed image, the lower the DPI, the more pixelated (or blurry) the image will appear when printed at larger sizes.

 Photos from an iPhone/Phone or photos from online sources like Facebook or Instagram are usually 72 DPI, sized for the web rather than printing.
 An image sized to 72 DPI is great for viewing on a screen, but not as great for printing, and it is a low-res image.
 Not sure if your images are low-res?
 Our editor will give you a low-res warning for anything below 150 DPI!

 Curious how to change the DPI of your image?
 Check here: Changing the DPI